 Take Note of Security Warnings

-If you know the source of the workbook, you can click Enable Content Microsoft has a good article on these security settings and how to change them.
+If you know the workbook source, you can click Enable Content Microsoft has a good article on these security settings and how to change them.